 The CUB3T's are state-of-the-art products with Micro-Electronic technology.
-They open up a wide variety of new timing application possibilities
+They open up a wide variety of new timing application possibilities that, until now, were economically impractical.

 The CUB3T3 and CUB3T4 are designed to be used as hour, tenth hour, hundredth hour or tenth minute timers.
 The timing function on both models can be activated by either a contact closure or the application of 10 to 300 (AC 50/60 Hz or DC).
 Both models are equipped with a remote reset.
 The CUB3T4 has the additional feature of a front panel reset.
-Time is displayed on a 6 digit LCD that will wrap around from a full display of "999999" to "000000" when an overflow occurs.
-An indicator, located in the upper lefthand corner of the display, will blink at 2 Hz whenever the timer is actuated.
-The front panel reset feature of the CUB3T4 allows the user to periodically measure elapsed time.
-The CUB3T3, on the other hand, is ideally suited for measuring total run time.
+Time is displayed on a 6 digit LCD that will wrap around front a full display of "999999" to "000000" when an overflow occurs.
+An indicator, located in the upper lefthand control of the display, will blink at 2 Hz whenever the timer is actuated.
+The front panel reset display, will blink at 2 H2 whenever the timer is actuated, the front panel reset feature of the CUB3T4 allows the user to periodically measure elapsed time.
+The CUB3T3, on the other hand, is ideally suited for measuring total nut time.
 Application of the CUB3T is simplicity itself.
-Its rugged reinforced aylon case snap-fits into a standard rectangular opening without screws or other hardware.
-No external power source is required since the internal lithium battery provides up to 7 years of uninterrupted service.
-In addition to these advantages, the CUB3T offers integrated circuitry, embedded in a single monolithic, silicon micro-chip,
+Its rugged reinforced aylon ease snap-fits into a standard rectangular opening without screws or other hardware.
+No external power source is required since the internal libitum battery provides up to 7 years of uninterrupted service.
+In addition to these advantages, the CUB3T offers integrated circuitry, embedded in a single monolithic, silicon micro-chip.